Douglas XA-2: Design and development

 One Douglas O-2, serial number 25-380, was modified for the new role as an attack aircraft.
 While the basic structure of the aircraft remained, there were several modifications made.
 The water-cooled Liberty engine (V-1650) of the O-2 was replaced by an inverted air-cooled Allison VG-1410 engine.
-The reason for this was that a water cooling system was seen as too vulnerable to enemy attack.
 The lower engine cowlings were omitted to allow for more cooling air flow over the engine.

-Second, the A-2 was more heavily armed than the O-2.
-The A-2 had six forward-firing .30-caliber Browning machine guns - two in the nose forward of the cockpit, and two each in the mid-upper and lower wings.
+Second, the XA-2 was more heavily armed than the O-2.
+It had six forward-firing .30-caliber Browning machine guns - two in the nose forward of the cockpit, and two each in the mid-upper and lower wings.
 Two .30-caliber Lewis guns were put on a flexible mount for use by the observer-gunner in rear defense of the aircraft.
 The aircraft also had the capacity for a small bomb load of 100 lb (45 kg).

 The Douglas XA-2 was evaluated against the Curtiss XA-3 (a conversion of the Curtiss O-1B observation plane).
 The Douglas Aircraft won the initial competition, but the Army realized that the Liberty engine was both underpowered and in dwindling supply.
 It ordered a second competition with both models upgraded with Packard 1A-1500 engines.
 The Curtiss aircraft won this time and became the U.S. Army Air Corps' frontline attack aircraft (Curtiss A-3 Attack Falcon) from 1928 to 1935.